* S&P 500, Nasdaq coming off six-day winning streak

 * AT&T falls after results, but Boeing rallies

 * Amgen drags biotech lower, but Gilead gains

-Better-than-expected corporate earnings have boosted Wall Street lately, though companies have largely been beating reduced forecasts.
+Better-than-expected earnings have boosted Wall Street lately, though companies have largely been beating reduced forecasts.
 According to Thomson Reuters data, profits are seen rising 1.6 percent this quarter, down from the 6.5 percent growth rate estimated at the start of the year.

 Of the 141 companies in the S&P 500 that have posted results so far, 65.2 percent have topped expectations, according to Thomson Reuters data, above the long-term average of 63 percent.
 On the revenue side, 53.6 percent have exceeded forecasts, below the 61 percent long-term average.

 Procter & Gamble Co's earnings topped analysts' forecasts but revenues were flat.
 The stock slipped 0.5 percent to $80.17.

 New home sales dropped 14.5 percent in March, tumbling more than expected to an eight-month low.
 The PHLX housing sector index fell 1.2 percent, with D.R.
 Horton Inc off 3.3 percent at $21.13.
 (Editing by Jan Paschal)